JetBrains/guide/site/java/tutorials/creating-live-templates/advanced-example/index.md

 3. One again, enter an abbreviation to trigger this Live Template, for example `junit`.
 4. Give your Live Template a suitable description such as `Creates a new JUnit test that fails`.
 5. Next you need to modify the template text to use variables rather than hard coded values.
 In addition, cut the method body to your clipboard.
-You can cut the whole line with **⌘X** (macOS), **Ctrl+X** (Windows/Linux) without highlighting it providing your caret is anywhere on the line.
+You can cut the whole line with <kbd>⌘X</kbd> (macOS) / <kbd>Ctrl+X</kbd> (Windows/Linux) without highlighting it providing your caret is anywhere on the line.

 ```java
 @Test